 Early movement of the ankle and foot is important to promote circulation and reduce the risk of developing a DVT (blood clot).
-Complete the exercises that follow, as pain allows.
+Follow the exercises that follow without causing too much pain.
 This will ensure your ankle and foot do not become too stiff.
 These exercises will help the healing process.
 Early weight bearing (putting weight through your injured foot) helps increase the speed of healing.
-Try to walk as normally as possible as this will help with your recovery.
+Try to walk as normally as possible using the crutches as this will help with your recovery.

-Smoking advice
+Smoking advice:

 Medical evidence suggests that smoking prolongs fracture healing time.
 In extreme cases it can stop healing altogether.
 It is important that you consider this information with relation to your recent injury.
-Stopping smoking during the healing phase of your fracture will help ensure optimal recovery from this injury.
+Stopping smoking during the healing phase of your fracture will help ensure that you recover as well as you can from this injury.